Before

 ‘You’re a real comedian,’ she quipped back.

-She grabbed a tab.
-Produced a zip lighter from her jeans.
+She grabbed a tab and produced a Zippo lighter from her jeans.
 Flicked the gold metal top.
 A flame danced in front of them.
 They sparked up.
 Drew the smoke deep into their lungs.
 He coughed.
 She inhaled deeply and slowly exhaled.
 ‘Were you famous?’

 ‘Crime fiction nobody wants to buy.’